blueskyletters/blueskyletters.github.io/_drafts/thorn.md

 My Rating: 5/5

 For all the fantasy lovers: this book is a must-read.
 As for those of you who aren't much into fantasy, like me, this book may change your views on this genre.

+I must say, that as a debut author, Khanani has done a good job!